About the Blog

 With that said, there’s plenty of work to be done.
 Let’s get started!

-My name is Justin Golbabai and I am a community builder, certified planner and local economist who lives and works in Austin, Texas.
+My name is Justin Golbabai and I am a community builder, certified planner and local economist who lives and works in College Station, Texas.
 I hold a Bachelors of Arts in Economics and Sociology from the University of Notre Dame and a Masters in Public Administration with a concentration in Local Government/City Management from the University of Kansas.
-I also am a member of the American Planning Association‘s American Institute of Certified Planners (AICP) , hold a CNU-A accreditation through the Congress of the New Urbanism, and am a member blogger with Strong Towns.
+I also am a member of the American Planning Association‘s American Institute of Certified Planners (AICP) , hold a CNU-A accreditation through the Congress of the New Urbanism, and am an occasional member guest blogger with Strong Towns.
 Driven by the question “What environment best facilitates human flourishing?”, my career has taken me to unique places – from the halls of British Parliament, to a shelter for immigrants and refugees, to work as a city and neighborhood planner.

 Before any content is posted on this blog, it is scrupulously and lovingly edited by my best friend, my wife, Paula Golbabai.
 Paula has an uncanny ability to take my rough thoughts and mold them into form.
 Paula holds a Bachelor’s of Arts in Accounting from Marquette University and is a licensed Certified Public Accountant (CPA).
 Together, we raise our almost two year old son and newborn daughter in Austin, Texas.

 Disclaimer: All expressions of thoughts on this blog are completely my own.
 They do not reflect nor have anything to do with my employers.